 Stop the braider and politely ask them to continue making your box braids loose.

-You're paying them, you get to call the shots about YOUR hair health and hair growth.
+You're paying them, you get to call the shots about YOUR hair health and natural hair growth.

 Your hair growth (or lack thereof) hangs in the balance.

 So you need to stay conscious of what's going on, pay attention, and speak up when necessary.